lorenzo-stacchio/lorenzo-stacchio/README.md

 <p align="center">
 <img src="https://drive.google.com/uc?export=view&id=1JgRLhRkrVnd18lIEKrgf5SxqxDFZXhXn" width="25%">
-  <p align="center"> This image was generated with <a href="https://github.com/lllyasviel/ControlNet/blob/main/README.md#controlnet-with-canny-edge">Controlnet conditoned with Canny Edge </a> using my profile pic and the Bio that follows. <br> I named it as "Avearge Ph.D.
+  <p align="center"> This image was generated with <a href="https://github.com/lllyasviel/ControlNet/blob/main/README.md#controlnet-with-canny-edge">Controlnet conditoned with Canny Edge </a> using my profile pic and the Bio that follows. <br> I named it "Average Ph.D.
 Student in its last year".</p>
 </p>

 ## <img src="https://media.giphy.com/media/LRIVkygJ5CID6IEMes/giphy.gif" width="50"> Bio
 I am currently attending a Ph.D. course in Computer Science at the [University of Bologna](https://www.unibo.it/it) with a focus on the application of Computer Vision and Extended Reality paradigms in different Industrial Fields and Cultural Heritage.
 Before that, I got a Bachelor’s and Master’s degree in Computer Science.
-During the last years, I fell in love with all that concerns the data: their creation, cleaning, analysis, and learning from them.
+During the last few years, I fell in love with all that concerns the data: their creation, cleaning, analysis, and learning from them.
 I’m particularly interested in the latter: I think that extracting knowledge from data through Artificial Intelligence (AI) methods is one of the coolest things Computer Science can offer to the world.
 I am also interested in Mixed Reality approaches to take advantage of AI methods to create beautiful applications in different contexts.

 <!--## Preferred programming languages